 Multum in Parvo – Plus (Multum en Parvo) by Mephisto-Huis(c.
 1963) (Submit Review) (Submit Update)

-This is the best version of the effect using the significantly simplified and self-contained method created by the Malaysian Magician and Inventor, Tan Hock Chuan, in 1947, though conceived years earlier.
+This is the best version of the classic effect Multum in Parvo (Multum en Parvo, Multum in Reverse) using the significantly simplified and self-contained method created by the Malaysian Magician and Inventor, Tan Hock Chuan, c.
+1947, though conceived years earlier.

-Tan Hock Chuan published his version in The Magic Wand (Vol. 36, 1947) after reading an effect that was credited to Benson DuLay in The Magic Wand (Vol. 35, 1946) called: Milko Multum Im Parvo.
-DuLay’s version was considerably more complex and required the use of custom glasses, table and tray and although the effect was pretty much the same, once you had seen Tan Hock Chuan’s version that was 100% self contained in the glasses, there was little reason to ever use the DuLay version again.
+Tan Hock Chuan published his method in The Magic Wand (Vol. 36, 1947) after reading an effect that was credited to Benson DuLay in The Magic Wand (Vol. 35, 1946) called: Milko Multum Im Parvo.
+DuLay’s method was considerably more complex and required the use of custom glasses, table and tray and although the effect was pretty much the same, once you had seen Tan Hock Chuan’s self-contained glasses without a gimmicked table and tray, there was little reason to ever use the DuLay method again.
 In Bart Whaley’s wonderful resource, Who’s Who in Magic, Benson Dulay is credited as the creator of Multum in Parvo, and Burtini even won 1st Prize for the Invention, at the 1948 FISM.
-This is accurate, but the version that everyone sees and has used pretty much since is the self-contained version created by Tan Hock Chuan.
-Indeed, in Tan Hock Chuan’s original version he actually vanishes the small tumbler at the end using a Squash style gimmick, which makes for an even more impressive ending to an already clever routine.
+This is accurate, but the method created by Tan Hock Chuan, is the version that everyone sees and has used pretty much since he created it.
+Indeed, in Tan Hock Chuan’s original routine he actually vanishes the small tumbler at the end using a Squash style gimmick, which makes for an even more impressive ending to an already clever routine.

 © Martin's Magic (unless otherwise stated).
 All Rights Reserved.